-Across the street on the south-east corner is a restaurant and other retail.
-Like the 700 South Apartments, the retail small strip engages the street-level with zero setback (built right up to the sidewalk).
+Across the street on the southeast corner is a restaurant and other retail.
+Like the 700 South Apartments, the retail small strip engages the street-level with zero setbacks (built right up to the sidewalk).

 The 700 South, 900 West intersection stands to be a catalyst for others parts of the city’s west-side.
 The 700 South Apartments are two blocks from the 9 Line trail, a bike and pedestrian trail built along an old rail corridor running parallel to 900 South, that will soon see improvements east of 900 West.